• Simple AWS

 • Create an API in API Gateway

 API Gateway is the central component that manages and exposes your microservice to the frontend.
 The "CourseCatalog" resource and the "GET" method exposes our Course Catalog microservice's functionality, which is integrated with the HTTP Proxy method.
 Basically API Gateway receives the requests, runs the authorizer (which we set up in the next step), runs anything else that needs running (nothing in this case, but we could set up WAF, Shield, transform some headers, etc), and then passes the request to our ECS service.
 ECS handles the request, returns a response, API Gateway can do a few things with the response such as transform headers, and returns the response.
 We're using API Gateway here to separate the endpoint from the service, which allows us to replace the service with something else entirely without changing the endpoint or how it's invoked.
+I argue that you should put API Gateway in front of everything.

 • Set up Cognito as the API Gateway authorizer